awsdocs/aws-security-hub-user-guide/doc_source/finding-view-details.md

 **Remediation** displays for control findings\.
 It provides a link to the instructions for remediating the issue that triggered the finding\.

+**Finding Provider Fields** displays the values from the finding provider for confidence, criticality, related findings, severity, and finding type\.

 From the finding details pane, you can view more details and add field values to the filter\.
 + To display the complete JSON for the finding, choose the finding ID\.
 From **Finding JSON**, you can download the finding JSON to a file\.
 + To add a field value to the finding list filter, choose the search icon next to the field\.